giacomoorsini/HGT-and-MGE-detection-in-gut-microbiome/waafle.md

 This produced a file in GFF format.
 Columns 1, 4, and 5 are the most important: they provide an index of the gene start and stop coordinates within each contig.
 The columns of the .gff file are the following:

-- \b seqname \ - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
+- ** seqname ** - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl
-- identifier such as a scaffold ID, without any additional content such as species or assembly.
+- **identifier** such as a scaffold ID, without any additional content such as species or assembly.
 See the example GFF output below.
-- source - name of the program that generated this feature, or the data source (database or project name)
-- feature - feature type name, e.g. Gene, Variation, Similarity
+- **feature** - feature type name, e.g. Gene, Variation, Similarity
-- start - Start position* of the feature, with sequence numbering starting at 1.
+- **start** - Start position* of the feature, with sequence numbering starting at 1.
-- end - End position* of the feature, with sequence numbering starting at 1.
+- **end** - End position* of the feature, with sequence numbering starting at 1.
-- score - A floating point value.
+- **score** - A floating point value.
-- strand - defined as + (forward) or - (reverse).
+- **strand** - defined as + (forward) or - (reverse).
-- frame - One of '0', '1' or '2'.
+- **frame** - One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on..
-- attribute - A semicolon-separated list of tag-value pairs, providing additional information about each feature.
+- **attribute** - A semicolon-separated list of tag-value pairs, providing additional information about each feature.

 Other commands from the `--help` menu are: